Why siblings can have the same ancestors, but different ethnicity estimates

 Hand 4: ♠: 23.1% ♥: 7.7% ♣: 30.7% ♦: 38.5%

+Each hand has a completely different suit profile, as well.
+None of the hands ended up with the same percentages as the original deck (25% of each suit).
 Similarly, the genomes of two siblings are drawn from the same genetic deck, but they will likely draw different cards.
 This means the amount of DNA they have in common will also vary.

 On average, siblings usually share roughly 50% of their DNA with each other, but it depends on how their chromosomes randomly assorted.

 Let’s now clarify how genealogical DNA tests are able to quantify someone’s genetic ancestry.
 In other words, what exactly does it mean to say someone has “Irish” or “Nigerian” or “East Asian” genes?
 While every person’s DNA is unique (except identical twins), the vast majority of the human genome (over 99%) is identical in everyone.
 As humans have evolved, random mutations have accumulated in our DNA, causing more variation between our genomes.

 The most common mutations are called single-nucleotide polymorphisms or SNPs (pronounced “snips”).
 This means that one base of DNA has been changed at a particular location in the genome.
 For example, a sequence of DNA that ordinarily reads “…AAGTCACGTA…” might get changed to “…AAGTGACGTA…” instead.

 If those mutations happen in sperm or egg cells, the altered sequence can get passed to a person’s children, grandchildren, and future generations.
 Geneticists have classified millions of distinct SNPs in various locations in the genome.